-In all the grade levels on the SBA in ELA, the Tacoma SD scored higher than the Destiny MS (Table 7).
+In all the grade levels on the statewide assessments in ELA, math, and science, the Tacoma SD scored higher than the Destiny MS (Table 8).
 Statistically significant differences were identified for the 7th and 8th grades.
 The results are described as follows:

-- On the SBA ELA, the Destiny and Tacoma SD performances were statistically similar for the 6th grade but statistically different for the 7th and 8th grades, with the Tacoma SD scoring higher. - On the math assessments, the Destiny and Tacoma SD performances were statistically similar for the 6th grade but statistically different for the 7th and 8th grades, with Tacoma SD scoring higher. - For the 8th grade science assessment, the average scale score for Destiny students (662.7) was approximately 11 scale score points lower than the Tacoma SD average scale score of 673.6.
-The t-test was not significant, indicating that the average scale scores were statistically similar.
+- On the SBA ELA, the Destiny and Tacoma SD performances were similar for the 6th grade but different for the 7th and 8th grades, with the Tacoma SD scoring higher by 55 and 32 points respectively. - On the math assessments, the Destiny and Tacoma SD performances were similar for the 6th grade but different for the 7th and 8th grades, with Tacoma SD scoring higher by 54 and 43 points respectively. - For the 8th grade science assessment, the average scale score for Destiny students and the Tacoma SD were similar.